bradhamson/English-Ivy-Ideal-Habitat-Suitability-Analysis/README.rst

 Data was collected from a variety of sources to create the necessary surfaces to perform this analysis.
 These include the MD state government, USGS, and the Baltimore city government.

-In order to proceed a model of the ideal habitat was created:
+In order to proceed a model of the ideal habitat and target area was created:

-Ideal Habitat:
+Criteria for Site Selection:

 * Within 50ft of edge areas
 * Soil is not extremely wet